samtron1412/docs/other/common-term.md

 # Knowledge
 Knowledge is a combination of information, experience and insight.
 Knowledge is also used to mean the confident understanding of a subject, potentially with the ability to use it for a specific purpose.

+# Passion
+Passion is an intense desire or enthusiasm for something.
+Pleasure in an experience something.
+Passion is self-satisfactory.